 I think this quote is a perfect example of what needs to happen to manifest.
 You must put it out into the universe, align with what you desire to manifest, and let go of things that don’t align with that.
 Most importantly, believe you deserve it

 Part of manifesting a good life is letting go of what no longer serves you.
 We can’t expect to vibrate high with things that weigh us down.
 There is beauty in allowing things to go, on being okay if someone walks away.
 In accepting if something doesn’t work out.
 I now think of two things when what I want doesn’t work out.

 - Do I need to vibrate higher?

 - Or is there something bigger and better for me?

 If I am honest with myself I can determine whether there needs to be work done on my end, or if I need to be patient and trust the universe has something amazing just for me.

 Our journeys are different

 We all have different experiences.
 Your journey is different from the person next to you.
-We connect compare our journey or ourselves to others.
-And to desire what others have is to not honor yourself.
+We can’t compare our journey or ourselves to others.
+To desire what others have is to not honor yourself.
 What is for you is already there, you just need to tap into it.
 Start where you are, and honor yourself.
 There is no step one, step two, and so on.
 It’s a life long journey of continuing to learn who we truly are.

 written by: Lupita G.